 The self-designed minor consists of a minimum of five courses in an area of study for which a program minor does not exist.
-The student prepares a proposal for her minor that includes a title, a statement of her educational goals, identification of learning outcomes and methods of assessment, and a list of courses that will be included in the minor.
+The student prepares a proposal for her minor that includes a title, a statement of her educational goals, identification of learning outcomes and a list of courses that will be included in the minor.
 Internships and independent studies may be included in the requirements for the minor.
 The self-designed minor proposal must be submitted to and approved by a full-time faculty member in the discipline most closely related to the proposed minor; responsibility for monitoring of the minor rests with this faculty member.
-The proposal then must be submitted to and approved by the Committee on Academic Policy.
 No more than two courses may be double counted toward a self-designed minor and a major.
 At least 50% of the credits toward the self-designed minor must be taken at Chatham and a grade of C- or higher must be earned in all minor courses completed after spring 2011.